Voter registration in the United States: Effect on participation

 the electorate wasn't fulfilled at all.
 Political scientist Adam Berinsky concluded in a 2005 article that the reforms designed to make voting "easier" in their entirety had an opposite effect, actually increasing the preexisting socioeconomic biases by ensuring "that those citizens who are most engaged with the political world – those with politically relevant resources – continue to participate, whereas those individuals without such resources fall by the wayside."
 As Berinsky reaffirms in a 2016 piece, the only way to increase turnout while improving representativeness is making more people become interested in politics.

+The lack of a place of residence, a mailing address or a form of identification are barriers for the homeless to vote.

+In a 2012 Pew Research Center study, researchers found that military personnel were disproportionately affected by voter registration errors.
+Most often these involved members of the military and their families who were deployed overseas.

 Registration centers

 Traditionally, voter registration took place at government offices, but the federal National Voter Registration Act of 1993, which came into effect on January 1, 1995, simplified registration.
 The Act requires state governments to provide opt-in registration services through drivers' license registration centers, disability centers, schools, libraries, as well as providing for mail-in registration.
 However, six states are exempt from the streamlined processes under the Act: North Dakota, Idaho, Minnesota, New Hampshire, Wisconsin and Wyoming.